 How To Display Price & Category Signs On-Site

 - Use a piece of blue painter’s tape to tape it to the table top, so it dangles down in front of the table (…with the tape actually showing, because it calls attention to your sign).

-- Tape the sign to a piece of cardboard or a box lid for stability and toss it on the table or blanket next to the items it’s describing.
+- Tape the sign to a piece of cardboard or a shoebox lid for stability, then toss it on the table (or blanket) next to the items it’s describing.

-- You can also tape a sign onto the wall inside your garage — if you’re selling any items from inside the garage.
+- Tape a sign onto the wall inside your garage — if you’re selling any items from inside the garage.